On inverse problem with phase retrieval for an inclined line in the parabolic approximation: Summary

 \section{Summary}

-Using the parabolic approximation we solved IPIP by reversing the previously obtained expression for the field amplitude propagating from an inclined line.
+Using the parabolic approximation we solved the 2D IPIP by reversing the previously obtained expression for the field amplitude propagating from an inclined line.
 We demonstrated that IPIP is reduced to solution of a singular Cauchy type integral equation in a semi-infinite domain.
-We analyzed the solutions of this equation and found necessary and sufficient conditions for their existence and showed that if a solution exists it is necessary unique.
+We then analyzed solutions of this equation and found necessary and sufficient conditions for their existence and showed that if a solution exists it is necessary unique.

-We demonstrated that IPIP can be efficiently solved numerically by reducing the obtained singular integral equation to a system of linear algebraic equations.
-As a criterion for the correctness of its solution we proposed to use a transparent boundary condition (TBC), to which any field amplitude propagating from an inclined line must obey.
-Combining the discretized TBC with discretized singular integral equation we arrived at the second system of linear algebraic equations, which solution must coincide with the solution of the first system if it is the true initial amplitude.
+We demonstrated that IPIP can be efficiently solved numerically by reducing the obtained singular integral equation to a system of linear algebraic equations and applying the Euler equation method to obtain stable regularized solutions.
+As in real inverse problems the phase of the image is not usually known, we devised an Gerchberg and Saxton type iterative algorithm for the IPIP with phase retrieval based on the developed amplitude reversal algorithms.

-We conducted several numerical experiment using a Gaussian beam, a parabolic-like initial amplitude and a step-like initial amplitude as examples.
-We demonstrated that for smooth initial field amplitudes of Gaussian and parabolic beams vanishing at the computational domain boarders a good numerical numerical solution of IPIP can be obtained by appropriate selection of the longitudinal step, the image plane integration interval and an auxiliary parameter $\delta$.
-The latter parameter formally modifies the linear algebraic system obtained from the discretized integral equation.
-This parameter also regularizes the numerical solution for the step-like initial amplitude profiles, for which the quality of numerical solutions was initially low.
-A careful choice of parameter $\delta$ reduces the conditional number of the matrix of algebraic system and leads to more stable solutions.
+We conducted several numerical experiments using a Gaussian beam, a parabolic-like initial amplitude and a step-like initial amplitude as examples.
+We demonstrated that for smooth initial field amplitudes of Gaussian and parabolic beams vanishing at the computational domain boarders a good numerical solution of IPIP can be obtained by appropriate selection of the longitudinal step, the image plane integration interval and a regularization parameter $\alpha$ in the corresponding Euler equation.
+In addition, solving the Euler equation (instead of the initial linear algebraic system) modified by addition of a small term proportional to regularization parameter $\alpha$ allowed us to obtain satisfactory numerical solutions for step-like initial amplitude profiles, for which the quality of non-regularized solutions was initially low.
+Thus, a careful choice of parameter $\alpha$ is required for better and more stable solutions for both smooth and discontinues initial amplitudes.

+Numerical experiments for the IPIP with phase retrieval for all three above mentioned model amplitudes were also successfully carried out using an iterative phase retrieval algorithm.
+The obtained numerical solutions resembled the initial amplitudes but had some additional shifts and oscillation as compared to the purely amplitude IPIP solutions.
+This result shows that the inverse problem solution with phase retrial is feasible for the propagation from inclined objects in the 2D space.